 Examining the Entrance to Elysium

-The UK’s FRCPath Part 2 examination is viewed as a problematic stumbling block by many young pathologists waiting to start their careers – but why, and is change needed?
+The UK FRCPath Part 2 exam is viewed as a problematic stumbling block by many.
+Why?

 At a Glance